Visit Ostia antica safely!

 Here is everything you need to know to visit ancient Ostia safely.

-The archaeological area of Ostia Antica observes the government regulations for the "yellow regions", therefore it's open from Tuesday to Friday and on Saturday, on Sunday and on Holydays only by reservation of the ticket in advance (closed on 1st May).
+The archaeological area of Ostia Antica is open from Tuesday to Sunday.
 The daily timetable follows the normal timetables which can be consulted on the dedicated page.

 Ticket price, reductions and free tickets remained unchanged: you can consult them on the timetables and fares page.